 Type 1 – Pescatarian (Pescetarian)

 These types of vegetarians are the ones that will choose not to eat any kind of meat or animal flesh other than fish.
 Although the term isn’t used very often, there are many people who are choosing to adopt this type of vegetarian diet.
 Normally they do so because of health issues or before they decide to move on to become a full-fledged vegetarian.

 Type 2 – Semi-Vegetarian (Flexitarian)

-This is the kind of person who chooses to mainly follow a vegetarian diet, but will occasionally choose to eat meat as well.
+This is the kind of person who mainly chooses to follow a vegetarian diet but will occasionally choose to eat meat.

 Type 3 – Vegetarian

-There may, however, be some people at your barbecue who are Lacto-vegetarians, meaning that they will continue to include dairy products in their diet but not eggs.
+However, some people at your barbecue may be Lacto-vegetarians, meaning they will continue to include dairy products in their diet, not eggs.
 Whereas those known only as an Ovo-vegetarian (a vegetarian whose diet includes milk, vegetables, fruits, grains, and nuts) will, of course, continue to eat eggs but will exclude dairy products from their diet.

 Type 4 – Vegan